Kingston, Washington: Transportation

 Kingston has a Washington State Ferries terminal for auto/passenger service to Edmonds.

 In September 2012, due to financial losses, the Port of Kingston discontinued its SoundRunner Kingston–Seattle passenger-only system.
 One of the former vessels, the Spirit of Kingston, was transferred to the King County Ferry District on March 18, 2013, for service as part of the King County Water Taxi fleet.
+A passenger-only service was revived in November 2018 when the Kitsap Fast Ferries began service from Kingston to Seattle.

 In January 2016 Kingston accepted delivery of a new modern fireboat.
 The new vessel is 38 ft long, can travel at 36 knots, and can pump 2,700 gallons per minute.
 The Department of Homeland Security has provided small ports with grants to equip themselves with modern fireboats, with sealed cabins, that can also help counter other threats, like oil spills, or attacks by chemical or biological weapons.
 Two thirds of the cost of this fireboat, $409,813, were paid by a federal grant.
 The vessel also has modern infrared sensors, which can help in search and rescue missions, and search for the hot spot at the center of a fire.
 Kingston had a smaller, slower, less capable older 27 ft fireboat.
 Both vessels can project fire suppressant foam, less likely to sink flaming vessels, but experience with the older vessel suggests most of the fires the new vessel will fight will be on the shore, near the water.

-Kitsap Fast Ferries began service from Kingston to Seattle in November 2018.